-In accordance with the Department of Education regulations, dogs are prohibited from being on School grounds, irrespective of the size of the dog or whether it is on a leash.
+In accordance with the Department of Education regulations, dogs are prohibited from being on school grounds, irrespective of the size of the dog or whether it is on a leash.
 This decision is made with the need to ensure the safety of students.

-In special circumstances some pets are permitted for educational reasons.
+In special circumstances some pets are permitted for educational reasons; for example Story Dogs.
 The Principal will make this decision.

-SMOKING AND ALCOHOL ON SCHOOL GROUNDS
+SMOKING, VAPING AND ALCOHOL ON SCHOOL GROUNDS

-In accordance with the Occupational Health, Safety and Welfare Act, 1987 smoking and alcohol are prohibited on School grounds.
+In accordance with the Occupational Health, Safety and Welfare Act, 1987 smoking, vaping and alcohol are prohibited on School grounds.
 This includes during sports carnivals and other activities.